ToeloeT/Auto-encoder-Channel/README.md

-# OFDM-CHANNEL
+# Auto-encoder channel
-This is the OFDM channel in autoencoder structure, we using multiple decoder with different channel enviroment to make the model more general.
+This is the channel in autoencoder structure, we using multiple decoder with different channel enviroment to make the model more general.